Race (film series): Race (2008)

-A voice-over by Inspector Robert “RD” D’Costa introduces the four main characters: Ranvir "Ronny" Singh, an NRI Businessman, Who runs a Successful Race Business, which he inherited from his father.
+A voice-over by Inspector Robert “RD” D’Costa introduces the four main characters: Ranvir "Ronny" Singh, an NRI Businessman, who runs a successful Race business inherited from his father.
 His younger brother Rajiv Singh who mooches off of Ronny and is an alcoholic.
 Ronny is dating an upcoming model Sonia, while his personal assistant Sophia appears to be secretly in love with him.
 Ronny is also involved in an intense competition with a rival horse-owner Kabir.
 The film opens with a murder plot involving a car accident which Ronny narrowly survives.
 When Ronny loses money in a race because his jockey had been bribed by Kabir, Ronny plants a bomb in the jockey's car and kills him, showing Ronny to be a ruthless businessman.
 Later, Ronny also destroys Kabir when the latter offers him money to buy his business, which is in debt.

 In a drunken stupor, Rajiv confesses to Ronny that he likes Sonia and that he would quit drinking if he could spend his life with a woman like her.
 Ronny immediately stops dating Sonia so that Rajiv can have her.
 Rajiv and Sonia begin dating and appear happy until, in a twist, Rajiv reveals he knows of Sonia's shady past and has a plan to use Sonia to his advantage.
 Rajiv reveals that his father had secured identical life-insurance policies for huge sums on each of the sons.
 He explains that he wants to kill Ronny in what would appear to be an accident and inherit $100 million in insurance payments and wants Sonia to play along.
 Sonia agrees to help in exchange for $20 million.
 They pretend to get married, and Rajiv ignores Sonia in this fake-marriage while continuing to play an alcoholic.
 As per his instructions, Sonia seduces Ronny, who confesses he loved her all along.
 Rajiv reveals the rest of his plan: to threaten to commit suicide in response to Sonia and Ronny's affair by leaping off a tall building, have Ronny appear on the terrace, and get Sonia to push Ronny off.
 However, it turns out Ronny was aware of the plan all along as Sonia had been keeping him updated, having always been in league with him.
 They then plan to apparently kill Rajiv, using his own plan against him.